 Reflections from Ikara- Flinders Ranges

-Certainly, when a person of European, Christian Heritage responds to this question the acceptable response is formulaic: The Son of God, the Saviour, the Messiah, the Crucified one, The Way, the Truth and the Life.
+Who is Jesus?
+It is easy for us to respond that Jesus is the Son of God, the Saviour, the Messiah, the Crucified one, The Way, the Truth and the Life.
 These responses are founded in the Bible which is deemed to be the inspired word of God.
 The work of colonial missionaries was to inculcate Aboriginal people into this exclusive manifestation of Christ.
 This work was completed in a wholly Euro-centric way with Salvation and Civilization being synonymous.
 Missionary zeal manifested in control of resources, forcing Aboriginal people to resist their own language, cultural practices, even family, to receive basic food, clothing and accommodation, distributed at the whim of mission managers and local, western, employers.
-This is the essence of the life experienced by Aunty Denise, Uncle Alan, and Kristian and their forbears that I heard this weekend.
+This is the essence of the life experienced by the Andymatha people that I heard from this weekend.

 European Christianity has deconstructed faith, itemizing even the elements of the Godhead, formulating a ‘correct’ passage to God, instigating a hierarchy in worship, and separating the spiritual from the ecclesial.
 Colonization has spread a singular form of knowledge and understanding that has led to minimization of curiosity, the generation of fear of the unknown or unknowable, and instigating a stranglehold over teaching and learning.
-Conversely, the interrelated, interactive, relational, reciprocal form of life described and shared by Aunty Denise, whereby connection with Country, culture, language, and knowledge are prioritized and celebrated, represents a form of reconstructed faith, culture, and spirituality.
-Responsibility and reciprocity offer access to the creator spirit.
-Eons of survival, flourishing, continuity, offer reassurance that although the future can never be known, it can be adapted to, accommodated, and secured.
+In broad terms Indigenous culture and spirituality invite an interrelated, interactive, relational, reciprocal, form of life as described and shared during this time on Country (Yarta).
+In this manifestation of God connection with Country, culture, language, and knowledge are prioritized and celebrated.
+Eons of survival, flourishing, and continuity, offer reassurance that although the future can never be known, it can be adapted to, accommodated, and secured.

 This resentment is represented by my poem